agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicemanagement.md

 | [SetIamPolicy](#setiampolicy) | Sets the access control policy on the specified resource |
 | [TestIamPermissions](#testiampermissions) | Returns permissions that a caller has on the specified resource |

-### Policies
+### **Policies**

 [Policies](https://cloud.google.com/service-infrastructure/docs/service-management/reference/rpc/google.iam.v1#policy) specify access controls, and the Service Management API uses them to give users access to services.
 A policy contains a list of "bindings" that grant a role to a list of users.

+Roles are collections of permissions, and permissions are typically fine-grained descriptions of capabilities.
+For the Service Management API, the supported roles and permissions are listed in [Service Management API Access Control](https://cloud.google.com/service-infrastructure/docs/service-management/access-control).

-The specific role that we are granting is `servicemanagement.serviceConsumer` and we refer to it as `roles/servicemanagement.serviceConsumer` in the binding.
+The specific role that we grant to share a service is `servicemanagement.serviceConsumer` and we refer to it as `roles/servicemanagement.serviceConsumer` in the binding.
+It includes a single permission, `servicemanagement.services.bind`.
 We'll see examples in the method descriptions below.

 ### GetIamPolicy

-**GetIamPolicy** returns the policy associated with a service, which can be empty of nothing has been specified yet.
+**GetIamPolicy** returns the policy associated with a service, which can be empty if nothing has been specified yet.

 ```
 $ q service-management get-iam-policy services/stores.endpoints.bobadojo.cloud.goog | jq